TInventory/Program/docs/views/receiveinv.md

-# Update/Receive Inventory
+# Update Products
-![Update/Receive Inventory view][1]
+![Update Products view][1]

-The *Update/Receive Inventory* view allows the addition of on-hand quantity of each product.
+The *Update Products* view allows the addition of on-hand quantity of each product.

 The left hand side of the view provides a small version of the [View Inventory][2] view.
 It is meant to be a convenience to see what products exist in the system